 The St. Paul’s Cathedral is recognized as a powerful symbol of London’s splendor.
 It is a breathtaking work of architecture that was constructed in 1675, and it features a Renaissance and English Baroque architecture style.

-This is one of few churches in London to have survived more than three centuries; it has has been destroyed four times and has been reconstructed every single time.
-The latest version is a work of Christopher Wren.
+This is one of few churches in London to have survived more than three centuries; it has been destroyed four times and has been reconstructed every single time.
+The latest version is the work of Christopher Wren.

 Admission: £20 for adults, £8.50 for children.